MarnusOlivier/train_repo/Git_Bash_Commands.md

 ### Pushing
 The changes are now in the HEAD of the local working copy.
-To send those changes to your remote repository they need to be pushed. for some reason i do not understand yet you first have tot do the following prior to pushing your file onto Github.
+To send those changes to your remote repository they need to be pushed.
+For some reason i do not understand yet you first have tot do the following prior to pushing your file onto Github.
 * git pull origin master

 You have saved local commits you would like to update on the remote (Github)